 Reconstruction of a house in a modern style.

 The natural palette with the addition of grey and brown is perfect for a modern interior.
-Therefore, the of a private house looks appropriate and harmonious.
+Therefore, the design of a private house looks appropriate and harmonious.
 And to make the living space truly luxurious, we used expensive finishing materials.

 The cosy seating area in the living room consists of a modular sofa and high-backed chairs.